lesonly/ISNet/README.md

 python data4/enlarged_b.py
 ```
 ## generate the dilated and eroded mask for extended difference loss function
-After preparing the data folder, you need to use the dilate_erode.py to generate the dilated and eroded mask for extended difference loss function for training.
+After preparing the data folder, you need to u the dilate_erode.py to generate the dilated and eroded mask for extended difference loss function for training.
 Run this command
 ```
 python data4/dilate_erode.py
 ```